fizista/pyenv-choice/README.md

 It allows you to choose which version of Python you will use for a given program name, if there are multiple versions of this program.

+By default, if the python version is not selected for the command, then an attempt is made to find the command in the last python version installed.

 ## Install

 Installing **pyenv-choice** as a pyenv plugin will give you access to the provided behavior.